ms-john/RookieGoFPV/README.md

 Supported rtl8812au WiFi adapter only.

-It is recommended to use with [OpenIPC](https://github.com/OpenIPC) FPV
+It is recommended to use with [wfb-ng](https://github.com/svpcom/wfb-ng)

 ![img.png](doc/white-page.jpg)